toptal/granite-form/README.md

 => #<Foo ordering: {"name"=>"desc"}>
 ```

-Keys list might be restricted with `:keys` option, defaults and enums are applied to every value, normalizers are applied to the whole hash.
+The keys list might be restricted with the `:keys` option.
+Default and enum modifiers are applied on each value, normalizers are applied on the hash.

 #### Localized

-Localized is similar to how Globalize 3 attributes work.
+`localized` is similar to how `Globalize 3` attributes work.

 ```ruby
 localized :title, String